vmtocloud/vraiconpack/README.md

 # vraiconpack
 Unoffical vRealize Automation Icons

-If you would like to contribute icons you have three options:
+If you would like to contribute icons you have these options:

--Send them to me directly and I will upload them to this repo rkelly@vmware.com

 -Send me the link on twitter @vmtocloud

--Create a new issue request and post a link to the icon there
+-Create a new issue from the tab above and post a link to the icon there